-Neptune is the most lightweight experiment management tool available on the market.
-It’s an excellent tracking platform for any data scientist.
+Neptune is a metadata store for MLOps built for research and productions teams that run a lot of experiments.
+It’s an excellent metadata tracking platform for any data science team.
 The software easily integrates with your workflow and offers an extensive range of tracking and management features.

 You can use it to track, retrieve, and analyze experiments but also to share them with your team and managers.
 Additionally, Neptune is very flexible, works with many other frameworks, and thanks to its stable user interface, it enables great scalability.